Tableau 101: Formatting Tips and Techniques for Proactive Dashboard Development, Part IIBy: CoEnterprise | January 31, 2019

 Formatting often makes the difference between a good dashboard and a great dashboard.
 Apply formatting to draw attention to key elements of your analysis.
 Set defaults to create a consistent feel across the workbook.
 Use the dashboard grid to put everything in its place.
 Use your preferences file to stay on brand.

-Format your dashboards quickly and appropriately to ensure that your insights are as clear as possible to help drive your end users and your business to success.
+Format your Tableau dashboards quickly and appropriately to ensure that your insights are as clear as possible to help drive your end users and your business to success.

 Want to see how you can take your Tableau projects to the next level?
 Learn more about how our experts can help grow your skills today.